kmax12/kmax12.github.io/content/_index.md

 Hi!
 I'm Max 👋

-I like data, software engineering, and building companies!
+I like data, software engineering, and building companies.

 In 2015, I cofounded Feature Labs.
 We built machine learning software used by tens of thousands of people around the world.
 After running Feature Labs as CEO for 4 years, we were aquired by Alteryx (NYSE: AYX).